cagriozkurt/TurkeyGeoJSON/README.md

 High-precision GeoJSON data for the regions, provinces, districts, **neighborhoods, and villages** of Turkey.

+Some files are compressed due to GitHub's storage limitations.

 **Note:** *Since the data is scraped & compiled from various sources and is not official, 100% accuracy and/or completeness is not guaranteed.*

 ## Examples